 Their son was born and he was to be called Samson, which means "sun", or "bright" who was to begin the deliverance of Israel from the Philistines.
 (See: Nephilim; Nephilim, who were they, and why? & Nephilim Rev. Chp.
 14:1(b).

 Judges 14 records that Samson wanted a woman to be his wife from the Philistines.
-However his parents not realising that it was in Jehovah's Will, tried to prevent him.
+However his parents did not realise that it was in Jehovah's Will, tried to prevent him.
 As he was travelling to marry her he was confronted by a lion, which he eventually killed with his bare hands.
 Later he passed the carcass of the lion, and seeing there was a swarm of bees and honey in the carcass, he ate some of the honey.
 At the wedding feast Samson presented a riddle to the guests, saying “out of the eater something to eat, out of the strong, something sweet”.
 He then challenged the Philistines to answer the riddle.
 Because they could not, they persuade his wife to find out the meaning of the riddle.
 She did this by complaining to him over a 7 day period, until he told her the answer.
-Afterwards Samson was very angry at his wife's deception and killed many of the Philistines which increased their anger at him and Israel.
+Afterwards Samson was very angry at his wife's deception and killed many of the Philistines which increased their anger towards him and Israel.
 Later his wife is killed and Samson killed a further 1,000 Philistines.

 If his wife was of Nephilim stock, her death can be taken as Jehovah’s Will, as any offspring would have sullied the Jewish seed, and Satan's methods are all aimed at the demise of Israel then and now!
+See: Satan's Motivation:

-Throughout his life Samson showed great weakness regarding women, and when he loved Delilah (Judges 16:4-22), she proved to be his downfall.
+Throughout his life Samson showed great weakness regarding women, and when he loved Delilah (Judges 16:4-22), she proved to be his temporary downfall.
 She was used by the Philistines to find out where his great strength lay.
 Because he had been under a Nazarite Vow from his birth, his hair had never been cut, however when his hair was cut he would lose his strength (Judges 16).
 On discovering this Delilah told the Philistines who gave her reward money.

 Whilst Samson was asleep she instructed a Philistine to cut off his hair, he then lost his strength.
 They then gouged out his eyes, and bound him in iron chains.
-However as his hair grew his strength returned, and as the Philistines were using him to entertain them at a feast, he asked a young lad to guide him to where the 2 main pillars were that held up the house.
+However as his hair grew his strength returned, and as the Philistines were using him to entertain them at a feast, he asked a young servant lad to guide him to where the 2 main pillars were that held up the house.
 He then prayed to Jehovah that He would give him the strength to push these pillars over.
 Samson did this and the whole house collapsed, therefore over 3,000 Philistines were killed by him that day.
 Samson judged Israel for 20 years.
 Although his life was a mixture of devotion and failure to his Nazarite Vow status, his redeeming feature was his great faith at the moment of crisis against the Philistines, (Judges 16:23-30 and Heb.
 11:32).

 Lam.
 4, (approx. BC 550), relates how Jehovah had sent Israel, Nazarites and prophets, but they had not listened to them.
 On the contrary, verse 4 shows the extent of the sin of the people and Jehovah's anger with them.
 The whole of Lamentations records Israel's woes.